buivd4/omega-cli/README.md

 ```

 ## Features
-* Declaratively create CLI program with just a few lines of code.
+* Declaratively create a CLI program with just a few lines of code.
 * Support parameter auto-convert (Numeric, Boolean, String)
-* Support parameter validate (bound, length, regex, etc) or you can easily define your own
+* Support default parameter validations (bound, length, regex) or you can easily define your own

 **DISCLAIMER**: